Every business needs to follow the rules, no matter its size or complexity.

 Determine your end goals at the start

-Knowing where you’re going enables you to take the more direct and effective path, and to develop your compliance program with clarity.
-The Commodities and Futures Trading Commission (CFTC), applies to infosec and privacy in the financial sector but is applicable to any industry.
+Knowing where you’re going enables you to take the more direct and effective path and to develop your compliance program.
+For example, the Commodities and Futures Trading Commission (CFTC), applies to InfoSec and privacy in the financial sector but applies to any industry.
 It recommends evaluating compliance management programs in three areas:

 - Prevention: preventing fraud, errors, breaches, and other risks from materializing.
 To meet this goal, the CFTC recommends

 - Employee training

 - Remediation of existing issues